yueliu1999/Awesome-Deep-Graph-Clustering/README.md

 ### Citation

-If you use code or datasets in this repository for your research, please cite our paper.
+If you use code in this repository for your research, please cite our paper.

 ```
 @inproceedings{